 Originally from Sydney, Australia, he made his way to New York City, where he gained his PhD in Classical Studies at Columbia University, including a research year in Rome, Italy.
 Dr. Jewell taught at Georgetown University before joining the history department at Rutgers University – Camden in the Fall of 2020.
 He is currently at work on a monograph tentatively entitled, Youth and Power: Acting Your Age in the Roman Empire, 149 BCE – 68 CE.
 He has also excavated at the Villa Adriana, Italy, as a member of the Columbia University APAHA excavations, and maintains a strong interest in Roman art and archaeology, as well as Latin literature and epigraphy.
 He is a member of the steering committee for the Gender Studies program and co-directs the Rutgers – Camden History Club.
-For the 2022-23 academic year, he will be the Andrew W. Mellon Foundation Rome Prize fellow in Ancient Studies at the American Academy in Rome.
+For the 2022-23 academic year, he will be on leave as the Andrew W. Mellon Foundation Rome Prize fellow in Ancient Studies at the American Academy in Rome.